qrailibs/Fishboard/README.md

 console.log(UserModel.IsValid(userJohn)) // true
 console.log(UserModel.IsValid(userMike)) // false (biography was not string)
 ```
-Also you can generate random model objects:
+Also you can generate random model instances(objects):
 ```js
 import { Model, Types } from 'fishboard'